 5 Simple Ways to Stay Under Budget This Christmas

-I’m not sure why I was surprised when I walked into Target last week and saw Christmas decorations, but I was.
+I’m not sure why I was surprised when I walked into Target in early November and saw Christmas decorations, but I was.
 It seems like they come out earlier and earlier every year.
-Even Home Depot had decorations out last weekend!
-With many families facing financial challenges this year, Christmas can be a little less than merry.
-But it doesn’t have to be.

 You can have a wonderful Christmas even if you don’t have a lot of money, but not if you don’t plan.
 And, if you are a procrastinator like I was this year, there is still time to have a great Christmas and stay under budget.